Basic data reduction

 which is a Matrix

-If we transpose this we get all values for each sensor in a separate vector.
+If we transpose this we get the elements of each sensor in a separate vector.

 This means we can now do statistics over signal , or by operating on their respective vectors , and .

-Let's try this and compute som statistics over the sensor data from my_vector_stream()
+Let's try this and compute some statistics over the sensor measurements

 .
 First we create a function run_stats()